Understanding Dementia

 What you will learn

-- How dementia affects the person
+- How dementia can affect the person

 - Tips on supporting people to ‘live as well as they can’ with dementia